pantheon-systems/pantheon-advanced-page-cache/readme.txt

 See [CONTRIBUTING.md](https://github.com/pantheon-systems/wp-saml-auth/blob/master/CONTRIBUTING.md) for information on contributing.

 == Changelog ==

+= Latest =
+* Adds support for WordPress Multisite which resolves issue where editing a Post on one subsite clears the home page cache of other sites in the Multisite install if it has a Post containing the same ID [[#228](https://github.com/pantheon-systems/pantheon-advanced-page-cache/pull/228)].

 = 1.2.4 (April 13, 2023) =
-* Adds surrogate key to post-type archive pages (eg, "portfolio") that's specific to that archive( eg "portfolio-archive"), and clears that archive where appropriate. [[#225](https://github.com/pantheon-systems/pantheon-advanced-page-cache/pull/225)]
+* Adds surrogate key to post-type archive pages (e.g. "portfolio") that's specific to that archive(e.g. "portfolio-archive"), and clears that archive where appropriate [[#225](https://github.com/pantheon-systems/pantheon-advanced-page-cache/pull/225)].

 = 1.2.3 (April 5, 2023) =
 * Bump tested up to version to 6.2